-Statutory Assessed by the Council as statutorily homeless and are owed a full housing duty homeless under part VII of the Housing Act 1996, as amended by the Homelessness Act 2002 and the Homeless Reduction Act 2017.
+Statutory homeless Assessed by the Council as statutorily homeless and are owed a full housing duty under part VII of the Housing Act 1996, as amended by the Homelessness Act 2002 and the Homeless Reduction Act 2017.
 Statutory Assessed by the Council as statutorily overcrowded under the Part I of the Housing overcrowded Act 2004 or resulted in the Council serving a Prohibition Order or Suspended Prohibition Order.
-This assessment will include rooms that could reasonably be expected to be used as bedroom, such as a dining room.
+This assessment will include rooms that could reasonably be expected to be used as bedrooms, such as a dining room.
 Priority will only be awarded where it can be evidenced that the applicant themselves hasn't deliberately caused the overcrowding.
-Housing that Assessed by the Council as having serious health and safety hazards, which have poses a serious resulted in the Council serving a Prohibition Order or Suspended Prohibition Order. risk to health, or a Suspended Improvement Notice, the conditions of which cannot be remedied safety or by the owner and it can be established that the hazards are not an act of wilful welfare. damage or neglect by the occupant.
-Care leavers A young person who has been looked after, fostered or accommodated and has a duty of care accepted under the Children's Act 1989 who has successfully completed a pre-tenancy course and is ready for independent living, and is engaging with appropriate support if identified as required.
-Supported A person living in supported accommodation and the Council has a formal move on accommodation agreement with the housing provider, has successfully completed a pre-tenancy move on course and is ready for independent living and is engaging with appropriate support if identified as required.
-Emergency Applicants where their current accommodation is having a significant negative medical impact on physical or mental health and rehousing is required immediately to resolve or alleviate the issue.
+Housing that Assessed by the Council as having serious health and safety hazards, which have poses a serious resulted in the Council serving a Prohibition Order, a Suspended Prohibition Order or risk to health, a Suspended Improvement Notice, the conditions of which cannot be remedied by safety or the owner and it can be established that the hazards are not an act of wilful damage welfare. or neglect by the occupant.
+Care leavers A young person who has been looked after, fostered or accommodated and has a duty of care accepted under the Children's Act 1989 who is ready for independent living, and is engaging with appropriate support if identified as required.
+Supported A person living in supported accommodation and the Council has a formal move-on accommodation agreement with the housing provider, and is ready for independent living and is move on engaging with appropriate support if identified as required.
+Emergency Applicants where their current accommodation is having a significant negative medical impact on their physical or mental health and rehousing is required immediately to resolve or alleviate the issue.
 Where a medical priority is awarded for a specific property type, for example for ground floor accommodation, the applicant will only be eligible for that specified type of accommodation with the medical priority award.
 Domestic abuse, Applicants where there is evidence of significant serious violence, domestic abuse harassment and/or harassment and an ongoing risk to the applicant or a member of their household exists and they cannot return to their home.
 Armed forces The spouse or partner of armed or reserve forces personnel that are required to leave their current armed forces accommodation following the death of a spouse or partner, and their death is as a result of their service.
-Under Transfer applicants residing in social housing who are under occupying their home occupying and subject to the under occupancy charge which is having a significant financial impact and are accruing rent arrears as a result.
+Under Transfer applicants residing in social housing within the District who are under occupying occupying their home and subject to the under occupancy charge which is having a Degeneration significant financial impact and are accruing rent arrears as a result.
 Regeneration Applicants who are living in social housing which has been identified for redevelopment or regeneration and need to move to allow the redevelopment programme to proceed.

-All applicants within the Emergency Band will be offered advice and support with their rehousing from a Housing Options Advisor from the Council.
+All applicants within the Emergency Band will be offered advice and support with their rehousing by the Council's Housing Options team.